Penang

 <click here>

 The Komtar is the most famous and oldest shopping mall in the centre of George Town.
 It has four levels and is air-conditioned.
-Beside all kinds of little shops, there are also two department stores: Superkomtar and Yoahan.
+Beside all kinds of little shops, there is also one department store: Metrojaya.

 At the top of the shopping mall rises a 64-floor round building with mostly offices.
 In the middle of the shopping centre, at the tourist information, you can buy tickets for the elevator .
 You have to be at street level to take the elevator.
 When you're up, you'll be amazed by the panoramic view, you can easily see the Penang bridge and Butterworth, which is on the mainland.